 Sensory and physical requirements are met as part of the curriculum and on an individual basis.
 Some of us have a sensory diet prescribed by an Occupational Therapist, we may need to move and do activities that help us to regulate our bodies.
 This might be, a walk, bouncing on a physio ball, or other deep pressure activities.
 Some of us are prescribed physiotherapy exercises and require support to change position throughout the day, e.g. using a work chair or time on the physio mat.
+As a class we take part in daily sensory circuits, this helps learners to ready themselves for learning.

 Emotional and social well-being is extremely important, adults in class actively encourage self- expression and self -advocacy.
 Part of this comes from getting to know our pupils and their often, almost unnoticeable, responses.
 We hope to encourage the skills and vocabulary that enables pupils to indicate how they are feeling, to ask for the things they want or need, and to say 'no' or 'finished' at times.
 We encourage pupils to think about the needs of others too.
+Learners are encouraged to use the 'Feeling board'.
+This supports them to recognise emotions, what they look like and gives choices of activities that help them to regulate.